-Japan

-Nishimura & Asahi
+Japan Nishimura & Asahi

-Hitomi Iwase, Tamao Shinbo and Chisako Yagi
+Authors Hitomi Iwase, Chisako Yagi and Ryohei Saito

-Legal framework
+Legal framework National

-National

 The Trademark Act and its related regulations govern the registration and protection of trademarks in Japan.
 The Examination Guidelines for Trademarks also play an important role in the examination of trademark applications at the Japan Patent Office (JPO).
-The most recent revisions to the examination guidelines took place in April 2017, which include clarifying the criteria for judging the similarities between trademarks.